30h Th, 10h Pr, 8h Labo., 30h Proj.

 During the semester, students will be evaluated several times

-- Lab Report 1.
-A short report is expected at the end of the lab on Exploit (a simple text file to fill in).
-This report must be done individidually.
-The report counts for 5% of the final grade.
+- Lab Reports.
+A short report is expected at the end of each lab (a simple text file to fill in).
+Those reports must be done individidually.
+5 labs are scheduled, each of them accounting for 5% of the final grade

 - Assignment 1. this is about securying a network through NATs and firewalls configuration in iptables.
 This assignment must be done by teams of two and counts for 15% of the final grade.